 The AdvanceTrac® with Roll Stability ControlTM (RSC®) system helps you keep control of your vehicle when on a slippery surface.
-The electronic stability control (ESC) portion of the system helps avoid skids and lateral slides and roll stability control helps avoid a vehicle rollover.
+The electronic stability control (ESC) portion of the system helps avoid skids and lateral slides, curve control assists in vehicle handling in following the road during adverse maneuvering and roll stability control helps avoid a vehicle rollover.
 The traction control system (TCS) helps avoid drive wheel spin and loss of traction.
-(For details on TCS operation, see the Traction Control chapter.)
+(For details on TCS operation, see the $Traction\ Control\ chapter$.)